cloudogu/dogu-development-docs/docs/important/troubleshooting_en.md

 > [!CAUTION]
 > Customized routes can cause confusion.
 They should only be used sparingly.

+> [!CAUTION]
+> Faulty nginx configuration entries can disrupt entire parts of the Cloudogu EcoSystem if they overlap.

 It should now be clear which routing is generated when a conventional `Dockerfile` is used in a Dogu.

+##### Automation through Dockerfile environment variables

 Depending on the application in the dogu, the generated URL `https://my-ces-instance/my-dogu` may not be sufficient.
 In more complex scenarios, it may be necessary to generate additional URLs. <!-- markdown-link-check-disable-line -->